tdyhuang/GetCleanData/README.md

 - using features.txt to let data has a descriptive column names

--giving activity column a descriptive names
+- giving activity column a descriptive names

--using grep("mean|std") to get all the columns with name of mean or std
+- using grep("mean|std") to get all the columns with name of mean or std